monsterkodi/wxw/README.md

 **wxw** is a collection of tools for the windows operating system.

-It can be used as a node module or as a command line tool.
+It can be used from the command line or as a node module.

 ## Command line